 Follow this SEO competitive analysis checklist to make sure your you’re conducting the right kind of keyword research.

-To begin, there are several platforms and resources you can use to conduct your competitive research.
+To begin, there are several platforms and resources you can use to conduct your competitive and website performance research.
 But, it’s often a hassle for small business owners to weed through all the options to find the best fit for their purposes.
 To help with this, G2Crowd offers amazing resources where you can cross-compare different platforms and SEO tools at the same time!
-Once you choose which platform to use, then you can actually get into the research portion!
+Once you’ve done that, check out this HubSpot article on the best SEO tools you can use to manage your website performance.
+Once you choose which platforms and tools to use, then you can actually get into the research portion!

 Step 1: Correctly identifying your competitors.
 You need to know who you’re up against so you can create the most effective strategy.

-Using tools like SEMRush, let’s you research and track what your direct competitors are doing.
+SEO tools like SEMRush, let you research and track what your direct competitors are doing.
 You can see their most popular keywords, the amount they’re spending on AdWords campaigns, and even their traffic.
 If you track what “the other guys” are doing, you can see what strategies are effective in your industry and build those strengths into your own strategy.

 Pro Tip: If you see a business spending a lot of money to advertise a specific keyword, you know it must be pretty important.
 If that keyword is applicable to you, spend time investing in that keyword in your site so you can rank from organic traffic, rather than spend money to rank for it.